 63: The Romans conquer Judaea and soon install the family of Herod the Great as rulers of Judaea

-The Ancient Israelites settled the land of Canaan sometime between 1300 and 1200 BC.
+The Ancient Israelites settled the land of Canaan sometime between 1300 and 1200 BCE.
 They traced their descent to a nomadic clan chief called Abram, several centuries before, who had migrated to Canaan from Mesopotamia.
 His descendants had then migrated on to Egypt.
 Here, according to their ancestral records, they had been mistreated and enslaved, before escaping en masse and moving back up to Canaan.

 When they arrived in Canaan, the Israelites brought with them a unique cultural facet, monotheism.
 For the first time in history, as far as we know, a religion had appeared which concerned the worship of only one god.
 By implication, this god was the universal God, the One who controlled all things.

-The only possible rival to the Israelite claim to have the first monotheistic religion in world history is found in the reforms of the Egyptian Pharaoh, Akhenaton (died c.1335 BC).
+The only possible rival to the Israelite claim to have the first monotheistic religion in world history is found in the reforms of the Egyptian Pharaoh, Akhenaton (died c.1335 BCE).
 These have often been interpreted to have promoted the worship of the Sun god, Aton, as the one god.
 However the information on these reforms is patchy, and it may have been as much a political revolution to undercut the power of the traditional priests as it was a religious one.
 In any case, it barely outlasted Akhenaton’s death.

 The Israelite religion was not just unique at that time in recognizing a single god.
-It also promoted an ethical system which required high standards of behaviour from the people.
+It also promoted an ethical system which required high standards of behavior from the people.
 In short, they were required to treat each other – including women and foreigners – with respect and consideration.

 An elaborate code of law would build up over time, constructed around ideas of fairness and justice.
 At the heart of this code lay the Ten Commandments, which have formed the foundation of Jewish, Christian and Muslim ethics ever since.

 Initially, the Israelites formed a loose confederation of twelve tribes.
 National leaders, called judges, emerged from time to time to deal with particular crises.
-However, by 1000 BC the Israelites had established a kingdom, under their famous king, David.
-He and his son, Solomon, established their capital at Jerusalem, which also became the chief centre of the Israelite religion after Solomon built the only permitted temple there.
+However, by 1000 BCE the Israelites had established a kingdom, under their famous king, David.
+He and his son, Solomon, established their capital at Jerusalem, which also became the chief center of the Israelite religion after Solomon built the only permitted temple there.